NorthOcean/Project-Jocker-Xia/README.md

 - `--anntype`: type=`str`, argtype=`static`.
   Model's predicted annotation type.
 Can be `'coordinate'` or `'boundingbox'`.
   The default value is `coordinate`.
+- `--auto_clear`: type=`int`, argtype=`temporary`.
+  Controls whether to clear all other saved weights except for the best one.
+It performs similar as running `python scripts/clear.py --logs logs`.
+  The default value is `1`.
 - `--batch_size` (short for `-bs`): type=`int`, argtype=`dynamic`.
   Batch size when implementation.
   The default value is `5000`.